 (1) Have a Local Guide

 For most shutterbugs from outside the Angkor area, having a local guide is important in order to access those photographic spots and get to the vantage points at the right time.

 (2) Wait Longer

 We all know that sunrises and sunsets can provide dramatic colors in the sky.
 But few realize that if we keep shooting after the brightest color seems to fade, a richer hue of the colors may appear.
 This is even true when taking sunset shots.
 Wait for some 10 to 20 minutes after the sun has risen or sunk down, chances are you will see beautiful afterglow that renders beautiful photos.

 When shooting the temples, it is important to approach them with the sun behind you so that the stones are beautifully lit.
-Try to avoid backlighting unless you want silhouette.
+Try to avoid backlighting unless you want a silhouette.

 (4) Don't Forget the People

-Good travel photos involve not just landscape but also people.
+Good travel photos involve not just landscapes but also people.
 The Angkor area is surrounded by interesting people.
-Monks in their orange robes, running kids and even street peddlers can all make colorful subjects for photography.
+Monks in their orange robes, running kids, and even street peddlers can all make colorful subjects for photography.
 When doing a portrait, pose your subject in soft light and avoid direct sun on faces, which minimizes squinting eyes and high-contrast shadows and allows the subject to relax and the eyes to communicate.

 Note: Be sure to ask permission for shooting portraits.
-Local people will usually be happy to have their picture taken.
-Be aware that the children in the area may beg for money or charge for taking their portraits.
+Local people will usually be happy to have their pictures taken.
+Be aware that the children in the area may beg for money or be charged for taking their portraits.
 For child beggars, it is suggested to give out some candies or toys rather than money.
 Giving out money will encourage them to beg.

 (5) Consider Using White Balance to Enhance Color

 At times, the overall color that appeared in our camera doesn't look as much rich and impressive as it actually is to our eyes.
-Change your White Balance setting to Daylight, a richer hue of the color will appear in your image.
+Change your White Balance setting to Daylight, and a richer hue of the color will appear in your image.